 - Select Scans and Analysis > Dynamic Analysis.

-- In the All Dynamic Analyses table, locate the row for analysis that references the API specification you want to configure.
+- In the All Dynamic Analyses table, locate the row for the analysis that references the API specification you want to configure.

 - In the Actions column, select Configure Analysis.

 - In the API Specifications to Scan table, locate the row for the specification you want to configure.

 - In the Actions column, click Configure (pencil icon) to open the Configure window.

 In the API Specification Information section, from the Server dropdown menu, select the URL of the server you want to use with this specification.

 OpenAPI 2.0 only supports a single server, while OpenAPI 3.0 and HAR files support multiple servers.
 You typically use these servers to select different environments, such as a production instance and a staging environment, or multiple production instances located in different regions.

 Optionally, under the selected server URL, select the endpoints to include or exclude during scanning.